 How it works & intermediate images description:

-This plugin starts by performing an initial cross-correlation to create a cross-correlation image.
+First, this plugin applies the provided mask to both images, setting any pixels outside the masked region to zero.
+If this is not done, these pixels contribute to the original cross-correlation result, but this contribution is then always subtracted out during the process described below, leading to a decrease in confidence.
+After applying the mask, this plugin then performs an initial cross-correlation to create a original cross-correlation image.
 Bright regions in the cross-correlation image correspond to a high correlation between the images when the second image is shifted by a vector equal to the distance form the center of the cross-correlation image to the bright region.
 Thus, if you see a bright spot in the cross-correlation image that is 2 µm to the left of the image center, it means their is a positive correlation between image 1 and image2 when image2 is shited left 2 µm.

 To remove the contribution from potential larger repeating structures (such as cells and nuclei), and to correct for correlation that results from high signal density, a second cross-correlation image generated from randomized images is then subtracted from the original correlation image.
 This occurs through cycles of: